CFHS code : ML16

 William was born in Kingston-on-Soar, Nottinghamshire to a farming background.
-As a young man his father rented a farm for him to run but after the death of his its wife he chose an academic life.
-He entered St Peter’s college, (Peterhouse), Cambridge in 1922 and became a mathematician and geologist.
-Earning himself the title of “wrangler maker” due to his success at tutoring mathematicians.
+As a young man his father rented a farm for him to run but after the death of his wife, he chose an academic life.
+He entered St Peter’s College, (Peterhouse), Cambridge in 1922 and became a mathematician and geologist, earning himself the title of “wrangler maker” due to his success at tutoring mathematicians.
 From 1825 to 1828 he played first class cricket with the Cambridge University Cricket Club.

 William married Ann Braithwaite (1795-1820) in Nottingham on 28th February 1818.
-They had at least 1 child, William (1819-1837).
-It is not known where William jun was brought up but he died at the home of his father and stepmother, Caroline, in Fitzwilliam St and would most likely have been buried in Mary the Less churchyard in the centre of Cambridge.
+They had at least one child, William (1819-1837).
+It is not known where William jun was brought up but he died at the home of his father and stepmother, Caroline, in Fitzwilliam Street and would most likely have been buried in Mary the Less churchyard in the centre of Cambridge.

-William married his 2nd wife, Caroline Boys, by special licence which was granted on 15th Dec 1827 It is not known where the wedding took place.
+William married his second wife, Caroline Boys, by special licence which was granted on 15th Dec 1827.
+It is not known where the wedding took place.
 Caroline was the daughter of Sarah and John Boys.
-Caroline was am accomplished harpist.
+Caroline was an accomplished harpist.

 Caroline Brathwaite (1828-1828)

-All the children were born in Fitzwilliam Street and 4 were baptised in the parish church of Mary the Less
+All the children were born in Fitzwilliam Street and four were baptised in the parish church of Mary the Less.

-In 1841 William was staying with Charles Stokes in Kingston on Soar, Nottinghamshire, Caroline was staying with their 3 daughters in Brighton with the Braddock family and Francis Powell was with his grandmother, Sarah Boys, at the family home in Fitzwilliam St Cambridge.
+In 1841 William was staying with Charles Stokes in Kingston on Soar, Nottinghamshire.
+Caroline was staying with their three daughters in Brighton with the Braddock family and Francis Powell was with his grandmother, Sarah Boys, at the family home in Fitzwilliam Street, Cambridge.

 In 1861 William, Caroline and their daughter, Jane, were in Brighton.
 It was shortly after this that William was admitted to a hospital in Stoke Newington suffering from exhaustion and mania, it was here that he died.